mikebroberg/simple-data-pipe-connector-yahoo-sports/README.md

 >

-##### Install the &lt;TEMPLATE&gt; connector
+##### Install the Yahoo Sports connector

-  When you [follow these steps to install this connector](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/Installing-a-Simple-Data-Pipe-Connector), add the following line to the dependencies list in the package.json file: `"simple-data-pipe-connector-template": "https://github.com/ibm-cds-labs/simple-data-pipe-connector-template.git"`
+  When you [follow these steps to install this connector](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/Installing-a-Simple-Data-Pipe-Connector), add the following line to the dependencies list in the package.json file: `"simple-data-pipe-yahoo-sports": "https://github.com/ibm-cds-labs/simple-data-pipe-yahoo-sports.git"`

 ##### Enable OAuth support and collect connectivity information
 This sample connector does not connect to a cloud data source and therefore does not require oAuth authentication checking.

-### Using the &lt;TEMPLATE&gt; Connector
+### Using the Yahoo Sports Connector

 To configure and run a pipe

 1. Open the Simple Data Pipe web console.
 2. Select __Create A New Pipe__.
-3. Select __Sample Data Source__ for the __Type__ when creating a new pipe
+3. Select __Yahoo Sports__ for the __Type__ when creating a new pipe
 4. In the _Connect_ page, enter any string as _consumer key_ and _consumer secret_.
 5. Select the data set (or data sets) to be loaded.
 6. Schedule or run the data pipe now.